 - Reporting external sales to External Sales Office.

 The External Sales training modules are highly recommended for RRC managers, business managers, and anyone in the department involved with the external sales activity.
 Each module takes about 30 minutes.
 After completion of each module, the "personal training records" of the individual will be updated to show that the course has been completed.
+These courses are in the U Learn system.

 - Course1 Overview of Policy Governing External Sales